BIWhitfield/lowbar/README.md

 ``node -v``

+You should see `v8.1.3` if not you may need to upgrade your version to run this.

 If you do not have Node installed follow this guide - https://nodejs.org/en/download/package-manager/#osx

 You will also need npm installed.
 Check your version:

 ``npm -v``

+Again the version used in this project is `4.6.1` and you should see this, or a variation of it, if you have it installed

 To install npm follow this guide - https://docs.npmjs.com/getting-started/installing-node